AlphPad/docs.alphpad.com/docs/technology.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 title: Technology
 description: AlphPad The Premier Launchpad on Alephium - Elevating Projects to New Heights!
 ---

 # Technology

-## 1. **Smart Contracts**
+## **Smart Contracts**
-   - Developed in Ralph, following Alephium team best practices.
+   - Ralph language, aligned with Alephium team best practices, is used to develop robust smart contracts, ensuring high security and efficiency.
    - Key Contracts:
-     - SaleFactory: Manages listing fees and initializes sale contracts.
+     - SaleManager: Manages listing fees and initializes sale contracts.
-     - FlatPriceSale: Serves as a template for the initial sale type.
+     - SaleFlatPriceAlph: Manages a flat price token sale with optional whitelist.
-     - ClaimToken: Represents interim ownership and facilitates token swapping.
+     - RewardDistributor: Manages a rotating schedule of reward distribution over fixed epochs.
-     - PadToken: The launchpad's native token.
+     - Staking: Manages the staking process of tokens, including handling rewards, unstaking, and withdrawing staked assets.
-     - Staking: Allows token staking for earning revenue and receiving discounts.
+     - ApadToken: The launchpad's native token.

-## 2. **Dapp Frontend**
+## **Dapp Frontend**
-   - Developed using ReactJS with NextJS.
+   - Utilizing ReactJS and NextJS, the frontend is developed for optimal performance and scalability.
-   - Incorporates Alph's prebuilt components.
+   - Integrates Alph's prebuilt components to maintain consistency and leverage existing frameworks.

-## 3. **UI/UX**
+## **Worker**
-   - Emphasis on a great user experience.
+   - A NodeJS-based cloud worker responsible for handling whitelist registrations and generating proofs essential for the whitelisting system’s integrity and efficiency.

-   - The interface is designed to be simultaneously minimalist and informative.
+## **Status Page**
-   - Adheres to the Alephium design language.
+   - A unique feature within the Dapp frontend, providing a comprehensive overview of all contracts and their statuses, enhancing transparency and user understanding.

-## 4. **Testing**
+## **UI/UX**
-   - Extensive automation tests.
+   - Designed with a focus on delivering an exceptional user experience, combining minimalism with informative content.
-   - Manual testing on the testnet to ensure a high-quality product.
+   - Reflects Alephium's design ethos, balancing aesthetics with functionality.

-## 5. **Documentation**
+## **Testing**
-   - A static documentation page will be created, explaining all processes in-depth.
+   - Rigorous automated testing complemented by manual testnet trials ensures that each product component meets the highest quality standards.

-   - Always public and visible to everyone.
+## **Documentation**

-## 6. **Website**
+   - Comprehensive and publicly accessible static documentation pages provide in-depth explanations of processes, fostering transparency and user education.

-   - Development of a static HTML website to serve as the project's landing page.
+## **Website**

-## 7. **Source Code**
+   - The ReactJS and NextJS-based website serves as a dynamic and engaging landing page for the project, providing essential information and updates.

-   - Open-source code published on GitHub with the MIT License.
+## **Source Code**

-## 8. **Audits**
+   - AlphPad adheres to open-source principles with a nuanced approach.
+The code will be published on GitHub under the MIT License, but only after a three-month delay post-launch.
+This strategy balances the need for competitive advantage with our commitment to community contribution and transparency.
+After this period, developers and users alike will have full access to the codebase, fostering community involvement and collaborative improvement.

-   - Audits performed by the Alephium team to ensure high-level security.
+## **Audits**

-## 9. **Infrastructure**
+   - Our platform underwent a thorough audit to ensure top-notch security.
+You can read the detailed findings in our [Audit Report](https://github.com/alephium/ralph-security-checklist/blob/master/reports/AlphPad.md).

-   - Aiming for 100% serverless architecture.
+## **Infrastructure**
-   - All frontends served statically from Cloudflare pages.
+   - Robust infrastructure with frontends hosted on Cloudflare pages for high availability and performance.
-   - Analytics sourced from on-chain data and events emitted by the contracts.
+   - Analytics drawn directly from on-chain data, ensuring accurate and real-time insights.